Jakkzero/LionzBot/README.md

 --------

 # Using the bot
-Install discord.js using ``npm install discord.js`` and check their website for the other dependencys needed.
+Install discord.js using ``npm install discord.js`` and check their website for the other dependencies needed.

 --------